mariakouider/heart-disease-prediction/README.md

 - Introducing a confidence score for predictions.

 ## Personal Touch
-As a passionate advocate for data-driven healthcare solutions, I designed this project to combine simplicity with precision.
-The goal is to empower healthcare professionals with accessible machine learning tools that can aid in early detection and preventive care.
+As an analyst at MUHC, I bring my expertise in data analytics and healthcare supply chain to address critical challenges in the healthcare sector.
+As a passionate advocate for data-driven healthcare solutions, I designed this project to combine simplicity with precision, ensuring that complex machine learning tools are accessible and user-friendly for healthcare professionals.
+The goal is to empower medical teams with actionable insights, aiding in early detection of potential issues and enabling proactive, preventive care.
+By leveraging advanced analytics and innovative approaches, this project aims to improve patient outcomes while optimizing healthcare operations.

 ## Credits
 The dataset is sourced from Kaggle and the UCI Machine Learning Repository.
 Special thanks to the open-source community for providing tools that made this project possible.